Johnny-Knighten/palworld-server/README.md

 Backup Automation Options
 * `BACKUP_ON_STOP` - Backup the server when the container stops
+* `BACKUP_ON_SCHEDULED_RESTART` - Backup the server before a scheduled restart
+* `BACKUP_BEFORE_UPDATE` - Backup the server before an update
+* `SCHEDULED_BACKUP` - Backup the server on a schedule

+#### Tip For Using `BACKUP_ON_STOP=True`

-**If you are using `BACKUP_ON_STOP=True`, it is highly recommended you adjust the timeout settings of your `docker run/stop/compose` command to allow the backup process enough time to complete its backup.
+If you are planning on using `BACKUP_ON_STOP=True`, it is highly recommended you adjust the timeout settings of your `docker stop/compose down` command to allow the backup process enough time to complete its backup.
 Without doing this, it is likely your backup will be unfinished and corrupt.
-See the [Backup On Container Stop - Docker Timeout Considerations](https://github.com/Johnny-Knighten/palworld-server/wiki/Backups#backup-on-container-stop---docker-timeout-considerations) section of the wiki for more details.**
+The longer your server has been running the bigger your backup will become which increases the time needed to backup the server.
+See the [Backup On Container Stop - Docker Timeout Considerations](https://github.com/Johnny-Knighten/palworld-server/wiki/Backups#backup-on-container-stop---docker-timeout-considerations) section of the wiki for more details.

 ## Container Tags